Sir John Wyndham1

 F, #117922, b.
 22 September 1692, d.
 14 February 1777

-Dorothy Thynne was baptised on 22 September 1692 at St. Margaret's Church, Westminster, London, England.2 She was the daughter of Henry Frederick Thynne and Dorothy Philips.1 She married John Howe, 1st Lord Chedworth, Baron of Chedworth, son of Rt.
+Dorothy Thynne was baptised on 22 September 1692 at St. Margaret's Church, Westminster, London, EnglandG.2 She was the daughter of Henry Frederick Thynne and Dorothy Philips.1 She married John Howe, 1st Lord Chedworth, Baron of Chedworth, son of Rt.
 Hon.
-John Grubham Howe and Mary Baskerville.1 She died on 14 February 1777 at age 84 at Leicester Fields, Middlesex, England.2 She was buried on 24 February 1777 at Wishford, England.2,3
+John Grubham Howe and Mary Baskerville.1 She died on 14 February 1777 at age 84 at Leicester Fields, London, EnglandG.2 She was buried on 24 February 1777 at Wishford, EnglandG.2,3

-Her married name became Howe.1 As a result of her marriage, Dorothy Thynne was styled as Baroness Chedworth on 12 May 1741.
+Her married name became Howe.1 After her marriage, Dorothy Thynne was styled as Baroness Chedworth on 12 May 1741.

 Children of Dorothy Thynne and John Howe, 1st Lord Chedworth, Baron of Chedworth